Bananas, baseball and headaches - counting the cost of Tokyo's Olympic delay

 Another area team, the Yokohama DeNA Baystars, arranged to play its home games elsewhere - including in Niigata, some 350 km (215 miles) away - because its ground was to be used for Olympics baseball.
 Baystars spokesman Yasuhiro Kawamura said the team was working with the baseball association on its schedule.

-Public broadcaster NHK and private broadcaster Fuji Television Network both said they canceled programs due to the postponement.
-Three other private broadcasters did not respond to a request for comment about programing changes.
+Public broadcaster NHK and private broadcaster Fuji Television Network both said they cancelled programmes due to the postponement.
+Three other private broadcasters did not respond to a request for comment about programming changes.

 The Olympic village, which is designed to house more than 10,000 athletes, could prove one of the biggest headaches.
 It is due to be converted into luxury apartments, many of which are already sold.
 Tenants are supposed to move in by 2023.